open-telemetry/opentelemetry-collector-contrib/exporter/clickhouseexporter/README.md

 Additional DSN features:

 The underlying `clickhouse-go` module offers additional configuration.
 These can be set in the exporter's `endpoint` or `connection_params` config values.
-- `client_info_product` Must be in `productName/version` format.
+- `client_info_product` Must be in `productName/version` format with comma separated entries.
 By default the exporter will append its binary build information.
 You can use this information to track the origin of `INSERT` statements in the `system.query_log` table.

 ClickHouse tables: